 Delicious nettle recipes from The Pig

-It’s been a while since The Pig near Bath closed its doors due to lockdown (*sob*), but if you’re getting withdrawal symptoms, you can always give some of their kitchen garden recipes a whirl instead.
+The Pig near Bath is reopening its doors on 12 April for outdoor dining, but if you can’t wait until then, you can always give some of their kitchen garden recipes a whirl instead.

-The Pig: Tales and Recipes from the Kitchen Garden and Beyond is the closest we can get to staying (and eating) in the hotel for now, and we’ll be poring over every nostalgic page.
-The book has a focus on grow-your-own goodness, but if you’re without a garden (or you’re just hopeless at it, like me), then these simple nettle recipes should be easy to do with foraged goodies.
+The Pig: Tales and Recipes from the Kitchen Garden and Beyond has a focus on grow-your-own goodness, but if you’re without a garden (or you’re just hopeless at it, like me), then these simple nettle recipes should be easy to do with foraged goodies.
 Just remember the gloves!

 Nettle Salsa Verde